 GRE scores must be received for each applicant.
-Under the GRE’s current grading format, 157 is the minimum Quantitative score considered for admission.
+Under the GRE's current grading format, 159 is the minimum Quantitative score considered for admission.
 Verbal scores should be above the 50th percentile.
 Please refer to www.ets.org/gre/concordance for converting scores between old and new grading formats.
 (Students with lower scores may be, under special circumstances, considered for admission.)
-Applicants are strongly recommended to submit scores for the Computer Science advanced area of the GRE in addition to the scores for the standard exam.

 Background and whether a Masters degree required for admission?